 This 1964 Ladybird book explores practically every element of the festive period in a surprising amount of detail.
-N. F. Pearson reveals the origins of our best known customs, revealing the largely non Christian roots of the great winter blowout.
+Norah Florence Pearson reveals the origins of our best known customs, including the largely non Christian roots of the great winter blowout.

 Hampson was quickly snapped up by Ladybird, and you can see why.
 His meticulous detailed style is perfectly suited to the fact heavy Ladybird titles of the era.
 Working with life models he brought a huge amount of character to the historical and legendary scenes.